GoJian/MolecularAssembly_MC/README.md

 # MolecularAssembly_MC

- Molecular Assembly Code using Monte Carlo adopted from Liu et al. 2021, coded in g++
+ Molecular Assembly Code using Monte Carlo adopted from Liu et al. 2021, compiled in g++ on Linux